john-itcsolutions/cheirrs/README.md

 ```

 Now we have a running database on each port 54xy but if you go to localhost:5050 (pg-admin4) each database server will be on 5432 since pg-admin works with in-container ports.
 To see each database we need to register a server for each member_class database copy, making the name of the server correspond to the directory name of each member-class.
 Insert ip address (but always use port 54xy:5432 here, varying x and y uniquely) from the appropriate docker-compose.yml.
-So, in the parent folder of "essentials" and "geordnet" compress both folders with:
+So, in the parent folder of "essentials" compress the folder with:

 `tar zcvf essentials.tar.gz ./essentials`

-and:

-`tar zcvf geordnet.tar.gz ./geordnet`

-Then "docker cp" essentials.tar.gz to every db container and similarly for geordnet.tar.gz to every db-order container.
+Then "docker cp" essentials.tar.gz to every db container .

 Inside each container -